mehdihou95/MiddlewareAppV1.3/Documentation/FUNCTIONAL_SPECIFICATION.md

 # XML Middleware Application - Functional Specification

 ## 1. Overview
 The XML Middleware Application is a multi-tenant system designed to process and transform XML documents according to client-specific rules.
 It provides a secure, scalable platform for handling XML data transformation with support for multiple clients and interfaces.
-The system supports both direct file uploads and automated processing through SFTP integration.
+The system supports two processing modes:
+1. Synchronous Processing: Direct file uploads with immediate validation and response
+2. Asynchronous Processing: RabbitMQ-based queue processing with retry mechanisms

 ## 2. User Roles and Access Control
 ### 2.1 Admin Users (ROLE_ADMIN)